Segments

-Why monitors matter
+Why segments matter

-Creating a monitor
+Creating a segment

-When creating a monitor, you configure:
+When creating a segment, you configure:

 Name